HosseinrezaAk/Auth-Nodejs/Readme.md

     - Step 1 : Setup your app : : Tell facebook that we need your authorization system to authorize our users, and facebook gives you `App ID` or `Client ID`.
     - Step 2 : Redirect to Authenticate : : Give users the option to Authenticate with facebook ( like a button)
     - Step 3 : User logs in
+    - Step 4 : User grants permissions
+    - Step 5 : Recieve Authorization code : : After loggin in ad granting permissions then our website will recieve authorization code from facebook
+    - Step 6 : Exchange authCode with AccessToken :: we can save it into our DB and use it to request for pieces of information subsequently.

 <br>